spryker/spryker-docs/docs/pbc/all/tax-management/202400.0/base-shop/vertex/install-vertex.md

 ### 2. Implement Vertex-specific metadata extender plugins

 There are several types of expander plugins you have to introduce.
-As a starting point, you can take examples provided by Spryker in the [tax-app-vertex] module (https://github.com/spryker/tax-app-vertex).
+As a starting point, you can take examples provided by Spryker in the [tax-app-vertex](https://github.com/spryker/tax-app-vertex) module.
 The plugins inside are for development purposes.
 The data in the TaxMetaData fields has to be collected from the project database or other sources such as external ERP.

 #### Configure the Customer Class Code Expander plugins